John Austin (highwayman)

-John Austin (died 7 November 1783) was an English footpad who became the last person to be hanged at the Tyburn gallows outside London.
-He was sentenced to death for the murder of a labourer called John Spicer from Kent.
+John Austin (died 7 November 1783) was an English footpad who became the last person to be hanged at the Tyburn gallows just outside London.
+He was sentenced to death for the attempted murder of a labourer called John Spicer from Kent.
 The Recorder of London, James Adair, described it as a "robbery with violence" that involved "cutting and wounding [...] in a cruel manner."
-This hanging would mark the end of Tyburn, a village then in the county of Middlesex, being a place of executions for almost 600 years.
+This hanging would mark the end of Tyburn, a village in Middlesex, being a place of executions for almost 600 years.

 Austin was brought from Newgate prison in the City of London by cart to the gallows.
 The 21/2 mile journey along Tyburn Road would have taken up to three hours.
 Standing shackled in the cart, he would have been accompanied by two guards and a chaplain.
 They would traditionally stop on the way at St Sepulchre-without-Newgate and two public houses where drinks would be served.

 On arrival at Tyburn, Austin's cart would have been positioned under a beam and a noose attached around his head.
 He would then be permitted to address the crowd, his last words were: